Our north woods campus welcomes visitors year round.

 Providing year-round recreation opportunities, Lake Bemidji is the scenic backdrop to many campus activities.

-Stop by the Outdoor Program Center in the lower level of Hobson Memorial Union to get a taste of the many recreational opportunities available to BSU students.
+Stop by the Outdoor Program Center in Diamond Point Park during the summer, or at the Gillett Wellness Center in the winter to get a taste of the many recreational opportunities available to BSU students.